kafarzan/WeatherCheck/README.md

 # RainProof

-Creating a simple Weather WebApp to learn how to development something from the ground up.
+Creating a simple Weather WebApp to learn how to develop something from the ground up.

 Using OPenWeather API for my weather data.